 Helpful support via email, phone call, and even texting.

-plus housing and transportation costs for our team membersGet Started
+plus transportation costs for our team membersGet Started

 A retreat weekend includes Friday evening, Saturday all day, Sunday all day, and Monday evening.
 Conversion doesn’t happen overnight, it takes time.
 The retreat is designed to patiently guide the retreatants through the kerygma, and gives them time to respond to what the Lord is doing in their hearts.